 If you have such black gums, don’t neglect it because it may be a warning sign of any serious dental disease underlying the gums.

 Similarly, don’t scare or worry regarding the black colored gums.
 Black gums are not caused only by dental diseases.
 Many unknown factors are related to black gums.
+Our Dentists in Surya Dental Care have listed them in this post.
+Let us see.

 1) Melanin